ArbitRandomUser/MPVShow/readme.md

 ## MPVShow
-An mpv plugin to present videos as slideshows
+An mpv plugin to present videos as slideshows.
+Broken af, but works just about enough .

 ##Usage
 Make a file with .slinfo extension,(or any name